nathtiekk/tp/docs/UserGuide.md

 **A:** Ensure that the start and end dates are in the correct format and that the data file is up to date.

-**I:** I'm unable to save the data.

-**A:** Ensure that the file name is correct and that you have the correct permissions to save the file.

-**I:** I'm unable to edit the data file.

-**A:** Ensure that the file name is correct and that you have the correct permissions to edit the file.

 ### Command Summary

 ### Client Management Commands